-Area 1 is located just east of I-35 and south of Nash Hernandez Dr. Improvements completed in 2018 include new accessible sidewalks, an accessible parking space, new concrete picnic tables that complement the historic concrete picnic tables throughout the park, and new trash and recycling receptacles.
-The walkways provided pedestrian connections to the picnic tables and the Ann and Roy Butler Hike-and-Bike Trail from the new accessible parking space and from the Rebekah Baines Johnson Center (RBJ).
+Area 1 is located just east of I-35 and south of Nash Hernandez Dr. Improvements completed in 2018 included new accessible sidewalks, an accessible parking space, new concrete picnic tables that complement the historic concrete picnic tables throughout the park, and new trash and recycling receptacles.
+The walkways provided pedestrian connections to the picnic tables and the Ann and Roy Butler Hike-and-Bike Trail from the newly accessible parking space and the Rebekah Baines Johnson Center (RBJ).

 Martin Neighborhood Pool and Restrooms, Area 2

 Area 2 encompasses the pool, restroom, playscape, sidewalks, and picnic area.
-Improvements were completed in April 2020 and include replacement and upgrade of the perimeter fencing and major upgrades to the restroom including new plumbing fixtures, new stall partitions, as well as new hand dryers, soap dispensers, wall mounted trash receptacles, and drinking fountains.
+Improvements were completed in April 2020 and included replacement and upgrade of the perimeter fencing and major upgrades to the restroom including new plumbing fixtures, new stall partitions, as well as new hand dryers, soap dispensers, wall-mounted trash receptacles, and drinking fountains.

 The Art in Public Places program contracted for the mural restoration on the restroom, which was completed in November 2020.

 The community also identified the need for a shade structure at Martin Neighborhood Pool.
 The award of a $30,000 grant from St. David’s Foundation provided much-needed supplemental funding for a robust and appropriately scaled shade structure.
 The installation of the shade structure was completed to coincide with the 2018 season opening of the aquatic facility.